robinovitch61/the-leo-zone/content/posts/configuring-glove80/index.md

 - a template of the glove80 [zmk config repo](https://github.com/moergo-sc/glove80-zmk-config) - setup instructions in
   the README there
-  - note that the github action references the [glove80 zmk fork][zmkfork], so the built firmware will include that version of ZMK by default
+  - note that the [github action references][actionref] the [glove80 zmk fork][zmkfork], so the built firmware will include that version of ZMK by default
 - a browser bookmark of this excellent [zmk keymap editor][kmeditor], with the source configured to Github (my template of the repo above)
   - the [moergo layout editor](https://my.glove80.com/) is nice but does not have point-and-click macro and combo